Q-brown-dev/50-Days-Projects/Readme.md

 # 50 Days 50 Project
-50 days 50 Project  is a cllection of 50 projects task completed in 50 days .
+50 days 50 Project  is a collection of 50 projects task completed in 50 days .
 ---
 ## Features
 - **Modern ,Stylish layouts**